otavioolsilva/otavioolsilva.github.io/_posts/2024-04-09-setting-up-an-environment-to-contribute-to-the-kernel.md

 title: Setting up an environment to contribute to the Kernel
 date: 2024-04-09 15:30:00 -0300
 categories: [Experiences with FLOSS, starting]
-tags: [FLOSS, setup, kernel, linux, MAC0470]
+tags: [FLOSS, setup, kernel-linux, MAC0470]
 ---

 Before start contributing to any project, we must configure our workspace.
 That's what this post is about!
 Here I relate my experience setting up my development environment to be able to contribute to the Linux Kernel, following some [FLUSP ("FLOSS at USP")](https://flusp.ime.usp.br/) tutorials.
 After all, what better project to start contributing to FLOSS than the Kernel? :)